Boys and Girls U11 thru U18 teams

 Tryouts for the boys and girls U11 thru U14 teams are held a week or two after Mother's Day in May for the following Fall and Spring seasons.
-Note that there are U10 tournament team sign-up sessions these same weeks for a boys and girls team.
+Note that there are U10 pre-competitive team sign-up sessions these same weeks for a boys and girls team.
 Tryouts for the U15 thru U18 teams for the DCSL Spring season are held the week after the NM High School State Soccer Championship Tournament in November.
-The U11 and U12 teams play 8 vs. 8 and carry 14 players on a team, while U13 and above play 11 aside and can carry a maximum of 18 players on the roster.
+The U11 and U12 teams play 9 vs. 9 and carry 14 players on a team, while U13 and above play 11 aside and can carry a maximum of 18 players on the roster.
 Playing time is up to the coach's discretion, but all players will play significant minutes in games.
 Attendance at practices, work ethic, stamina, attitude and playing ability are contributing factors in how playing time is decided.
 Our goal is to have players develop better individual and team skills in a positive coaching environment, but most importantly to have fun playing soccer while striving to improve.

-Club Registration Fees
+PLAYER Registration Fees